Developer notes

 Database

 All interactions with the database are performed by way of SQLAlchemy using the Pyscopg2 backend.
-Some standard but not necessarily obvious usage patterns we make use of include:
+Some standard—but not necessarily obvious—usage patterns we have include:

 Logic for connecting to the DB, refreshing tables, etc. is found in